 As noted in the preamble, the level of documentation varies in relation to the rank being sought.
 Normally, candidates applying for promotion to Associate Professor with service as an area of excellence are expected to provide evidence to support a claim that they are well on the way to establishing an emerging national reputation for excellence in service.
-Candidates for Full Professor are expected to provide evidence to support a claim that they have attained such a national reputation.
-Typically, such a reputation is evidenced by publications related to service in highly regarded national journals, service leadership beyond the local level, success in generating external funding related to service activities, participation in national conferences, hearings or review committees and by major invited presentations at a national level.
-The following are required if service is designated as the area of excellence.
+Candidates for Full Professor are expected to provide evidence to support a claim that they have established such a national reputation.
+Typically, such a reputation is evidenced by publications related to service in highly regarded national journals, service leadership beyond the local level, participation in national conferences, hearings or review committees and by major invited presentations at a national level.
+University Service may include service to the university, campus, school, and educational program.